Gallery

-Images from our Monthly Competition on Monday 20th October.
-The judge was Ian Branch CPAGB, BPE3*
+Images from our latest Monthly Competition held on Monday 16th February 2026.
+The judge was Tim Clarke LRPS.

 Our First Ever AI Judged Competition RESULTS - Monday 24th November